erhanertem/App-the-wild-oasis-website/README.md

   - Establish a global loader for SSC routes (pages/segments)
   - Establish custom loader @ segment level (segment and its nested routes)
+  - Employ <strong>React Suspense Mechanism</strong> on code portions that is subject to extended loading times to improve UX.

   </details>